icshwi/e3training/workbook/chapter2.md

 In this lesson, you'll learn how to do the following:
 * Set up the e3 configuration dynamically
-* Switch different versions of e3 within the enviornment tool
+* Switch different versions of e3 within the environment tool
-* Run a simple IOC with the existent startup script
+* Run a simple IOC with the existent start-up script

-## E3 (EPICS) environemnt
+## E3 (EPICS) environment

 In order to help each developer, e3 supports multiple EPICS environment dynamically.
 In that means, one can set it in any EPICS environment terminal via sourcing the ***setE3Env.bash** as follows: